Female Packing List for Sri Lanka

 • Sunglasses x 1-2

-What to Pack for Sri Lanka: Other Items
+Everything Else to Pack for Sri Lanka

 Me ( a woman) taking a selfie with an elephant in "what to pack for sri lanka" article